CMS Key Management Handbook

 - Ensure that keys and cryptographic operation is done inside a secure cryptographic vault.

-- All work should be done in the cryptographic vault (such as key access, encryption, decryption, signing, etc.).
+Perform all work in a cryptographic vault (such as key access, encryption, decryption, signing, etc.)

 Data that has been encrypted with lost cryptographic keys will never be recovered.
 Therefore, it is essential that the application incorporate a secure key backup capability, especially for applications that support data-at-rest encryption for long-term data stores.

-When backing up keys, ensure that the database that is used to store the keys is encrypted using at least a FIPS 140-2 validated module.
+When backing up keys, ensure that the database that is used to store the keys is encrypted using at least a FIPS 140-3 validated module.
 It is sometimes useful to escrow key material for use in investigations and for re-provisioning of key material to users in the event that the key is lost or corrupted.
+Escrowing key material refers to securely storing a copy of cryptographic keys with a trusted third party or in a secure system designed for that purpose.

 Never escrow keys used for performing digital signatures, but consider the need to escrow keys that support encryption.
 Oftentimes, escrow can be performed by the Certificate Authority (CA) or key management system that provisions certificates and keys, however in some instances separate APIs must be implemented to allow the system to perform the escrow for the application.